- Community Resources

 December 7, 2023

-The 2023 BCBIT meetings are tentatively planned for the 1st Thursday of each month at 12:30 PM in the Otto Grau Conference Room at the Berrien County Administration Center, 701 Main St., St. Joseph, MI.
+The 2023 BCBIT meetings are once a month on Thursday at 12:30 PM in the Otto Grau Conference Room at the Berrien County Administration Center, 701 Main St., St. Joseph, MI.
 49085.
 To join us via Zoom, please contact Berrien County Administrator Brian Dissette at [email protected]